Lamoille Valley Rail Trail Parking - Morrisville Trailhead

 Yes, Lamoille River Valley Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Jumping.
 Always respect posted closures and seasonal restrictions.

-Lamoille River Valley Swimming Holes is a river on Lamoille River located in VT, near STOWE.
+Lamoille River Valley Swimming Holes is a river on Lamoille River located in Vermont, near Stowe.
 Explore unofficial swimming holes in Vermont's Lamoille River Valley.
 Find directions for Johnson, Jeff Falls, Brewster Gorge & Waterville.
 Safety tips included.

 The area reflects Vermont’s cultural heritage, with the Waterville covered bridge serving as a reminder of 19th-century engineering.
 The river has long been a resource for the region’s communities, symbolizing both sustenance and recreation.